Home

 If your cat does not take to either the corner rubs or the arch groomer, try sprinkling catnip in the bristles or on the carpeted platform to let them know that this new thing is theirs and it’s fun!

 One thing to remember to make your cat grooming time easier: It's never a good idea to use a hand-held brush as a toy.
-Allowing your cat to play with or bite the brush or any grooming tool may result in your cat accidentally nipping you.
-Also, they will not learn the difference between playtime and a nice, relaxing grooming session.
+Allowing your cat to play with or bite the brush or any grooming tool may mean they will not learn the difference between playtime and a nice, relaxing grooming session.

 Go To Our Cat Mat Tips